Parler Sues Amazon, Seeking To Restore Web Service

 Parler, the messaging app favored by far-right activists, has filed a lawsuit against Amazon Web Services alleging anti-trust and breach of contract.
 The company is seeking a temporary restraining order to prevent Amazon from removing Parler from its servers.

-Amazon had told Parler it would suspend its account Sunday at 11:59 p.m.
-PST.
+Amazon had told Parler it would suspend its account at 11:59 p.m.
+PT Sunday.
 The website has been offline since that deadline passed.

 "Over the past several weeks, we've reported 98 examples to Parler of posts that clearly encourage and incite violence," Amazon Web Services told a Parler representative on Saturday, according to court documents.